the-carlisle-group/Abacus/APLSource/DocSource/UserGuide/Components.md

 The `CurrentTarget` is the component itself, and the `Value` property is the value from the `<input>` element.
 We defined the <input> element as type=text, so we convert the text into a number using `Parse`

+In addition to properites and methods, components may expose events.
+The NumberInput component exposes a [Change]() event, with an implied 'OnChange' property.
+After the built-in OnChange function does what it needs to do, it calls the user-supplied event handler for the change event.
+This function is
+supplied an event message as its right argument, and the object instance as its left argument.

 The `Parse` and `Format` functions are fairly trivial: